Brown v. Board of Education Oral History Project

 NPS Image

-Named for Harry Briggs, one of twenty parents who brought suit against the president of the school board for Clarendon County, South Carolina, the Briggs v.
-Elliott was an example of the failures of 'equalization' and appealed to the U.S. Supreme Court to be hear alongside Brown v.
+South Carolina: Named for Harry Briggs, one of twenty parents who brought suit against the president of the school board for Clarendon County, South Carolina, the Briggs v.
+Elliott case represented the failures of "equalization" and appealed to the US Supreme Court to be heard alongside Brown v.
 Board of Education.

 A brick school with several visible windows at the front of the building.